 6.21.2.
-Contents of Nourses
+Contents of Ncurses

-Installed programs: captoinfo (link to tic), clear, infocmp, infotocap (link to tic), neursesw5-config, reset libmenuw.{a,so}, libncurses++w.a, libncursesw.{a,so}, libpanelw.{a,so} and their non-wide-character counterparts without "w" in the library names.
+Installed programs: captoinfo (link to tic), clear, infocmp, infotocap (link to tic), neursesw5-config, reset (link to tset), tabs, tic, toe, tput, and tset libmenuw.{a,so}, libncurses++w.a, libncursesw.{a,so}, libpanelw.{a,so} and their nonwide-character counterparts without "w" in the library names.